Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Type 2s may also struggle with jealousy and possessiveness, particularly if they feel their partner is not reciprocating their love and affection.
 They may become overly involved in their partner's life, making decisions for them or trying to solve their problems without being asked.
 This can lead to their partner feeling smothered or controlled, causing strain in the relationship.

 It's essential for Type 2s to learn to balance their desire to help others with taking care of their own emotional needs.
 Communicating openly and honestly with their partner and setting clear boundaries can help prevent resentment from building up over time.
 It's also important for them to recognize that their partner is their own person and to respect their autonomy, rather than trying to control or fix everything.
-[More on type 2](/blog/enneagram/2)
+[More on type 2](/blog/enneagram/enneagram-type-2)

-### Type 3 - The Achiever
+### Enneagram Type 3 in Relationships

 Enneagram type 3 individuals, also known as "The Achievers," are focused on success, achievement, and recognition.
 They are highly ambitious and driven, always looking for new opportunities to prove their worth and achieve their goals.
 In a relationship, they are often very attentive and focused on their partner, but they may struggle with balancing their desire for success with their commitment to the relationship.